EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 1.2.1 XML Types:

-*Element Descriptions*: Several important EML elements can be placed at multiple locations in a dataset, e.g., coverage and methods.
+*XPath*: Many elements can be placed at multiple locations in a dataset, e.g., coverage and methods.
 To illustrate all possible locations, the allowable XPath locations are listed for every element.
-XPath is a representation of the document’s hierarchical structure, which is similar to fileserver directory paths.
-For each element, recommendations for content have been grouped together when the element first appears (often at the dataset level).
+XPath is a representation of the document's hierarchical structure, which is similar to fileserver directory paths.

+*Grouped Element Descriptions: For each element, recommendations for content have been grouped together where the element first appears (often at the dataset level).
 This does not imply that these trees belong only at that level; in fact, locating trees at the most granular level is still advantageous and recommended.

 1.2.3 Examples: Complete EML with all these examples